|

 Cell

-biology glossary mass spectrometry:
+mass spectrometry:

-PA Can be used to both measure and analyze molecules under study.
+Can be used to both measure and analyze molecules under study.
 It involves introducing enough energy into a

 target molecule to cause its ionization and disintegration.
 The resulting fragments are then analyzed, based on the